baileyballangarry/osticket-prereqs/README.md

 </p>

 <p>

-Re-open IIS services and restart the server as we did previously.
+Revisit the IIS services and perform the server restart, just as we did earlier.

-On the left-hand side of IIS Services, expand “OsTicket-VM -> Sites -> Defualt web site” and select osTicket.
-On the right hand side select “Browse *:80 (http)” this will open the osTicket installer in a web page.
+In the IIS Services window, expand "OsTicket-VM -> Sites -> Default Web Site" on the left-hand side, and then select "osTicket."
+On the right-hand side, choose "Browse *:80 (http)."
+This action will launch the osTicket installer in a web page.
 </p>

 <p>